entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 ## Prerequisites

-- Set up two MFEs, `publisher-mfe` and `subscriber-mfe`, using the [simple React tutorial](react.md) as a guide.
+- Two Entando Bundles based on the [simple React tutorial](react.md), named `publisher-mfe` and `subscriber-mfe` as templates.

 ## Modify the Publisher MFE

 ### Create the Custom Event

-1. Add the mfecommunication library to the `publisher-mfe` by running this command within the `microfrontends/publisher-mfe` directory:
+1. Add the `mfecommunication`` library to the `publisher-mfe` by running this command within the `microfrontends/publisher-mfe` directory:
 ``` bash
   npm install @entando/mfecommunication --save
 ```
-> *Note:* Direct CustomEvents could also be used but this library requires less code and provides additional diagnostics when troubleshooting issues with MFE communications.
+> *Note:* Direct CustomEvents could also be used, but this library requires less code and provides additional diagnostics when troubleshooting issues with MFE communications.

 2. To publish a custom event, modify the file `publisher-mfe/src/custom-elements/WidgetElement.js`: